 AI & LLM Glossary

-Key terms and concepts in prompt engineering, LLM operations, and AI application development — explained clearly for developers and teams.
+Key terms and concepts in prompt engineering, LLM operations, and AI application development — for developers and teams.

 Chain-of-Thought Prompting